Ready, Willing, and AbleJune 26, 2018

 She advised parents who try to find a job for their children with disabilities to keep trying, use their personal connections, and ask people in their community.
 “It’s possible for anyone with a disability to find a job.
 It takes creativity, a lot of walking around and talking to people.”

-2015 study on disability, the Kessler Foundation National Employment and Disability Survey, examined how people ages 18 to 64 with disabilities strive to work.
+A 2015 study on disability, the Kessler Foundation National Employment and Disability Survey, examined how people ages 18 to 64 with disabilities strive to work.
 It showed that 68 percent of this group did strive to work, 43 percent did so by being employed, 7 percent had worked since the onset of a disability and were actively looking for another job, and 17 percent had worked since the onset of a disability, but weren’t actively looking for work.
 About 61 percent of all respondents said that work was very important to them, and 41 percent of those employed said that they wanted to work more hours per week.

 The Kessler survey also looked at barriers individuals with disabilities faced in gaining employment.
 Some challenges were common to any job seeker, such as lack of education or transportation (although getting suitable education or transportation may be a challenge), but a major barrier was employers’ assumption that the person couldn’t do the job because of their disability.
-It was also a hard barrier to overcome; only a third of the job seekers were able to do so.
+It was also a hard barrier to overcome; only one-third of the job seekers were able to do so.
 Other barriers, such as family discouragement, were easier to overcome.

 People with disabilities also searched for jobs using a variety of approaches.
 The most common ways were searching online and using friends and relatives.
 Only 23 percent used a government agency to look for work, and only 15 percent used a state vocational rehabilitation specialist.
 These percentages suggest room for improvement by agencies in serving people with disabilities.